Fundraising for the Arts - Staff Placement 2019

-The Fundraising for the Arts - Staff Placements Fund offers selected arts organisations the opportunity to apply for funding towards salary costs of a fundraising staff placement.
+The Fundraising for the Arts - Staff Placements Fund offers selected arts organisations the opportunity to apply for funding towards salary costs of one fundraising staff placement within the organisation.

 The purpose of the fund is to build arts organisations’ capability and help them to diversify their income streams to increase their sustainability.
 It provides targeted resourcing to assist organisations to implement their existing fundraising strategies and practically deliver their plans.